João Félix: Return to Chelsea

 On 21 August 2024, Félix returned to Chelsea, signing for them on a seven-year contract for a fee of €52 million (£42 million) plus €5 million (£4.3 million) in add-ons, and Conor Gallagher moving in the other direction on a permanent transfer for a fee of €42 million (£35 million).
 He scored on his second debut, a 6–2 away win against Wolverhampton Wanderers on 25 August.
+Afterwards, he only started a small number of matches and was used more as a rotation option, playing mostly in the UEFA Conference League.

 Loan to AC Milan

-On 4 February 2025, Félix signed on a loan contract with AC Milan, for the remainder of the 2024–25 season.
+On 4 February 2025, Félix signed on a loan contract with AC Milan, for the remainder of the 2024–25 season, after struggling for minutes at Chelsea, where he had only started a few league games under Enzo Maresca.
+Milan were also in a difficult season and wanted extra creativity in attack under Sérgio Conceição, who had personally asked for his signing.
 A day later, he scored on his debut in a 3–1 victory over Roma in the Coppa Italia quarter-finals.
+He subsequently struggled to influence matches, leading him to be benched for Milan's final matches of the season, where on 29 May, they were defeated by Bologna in the Coppa Italia final and also finished eighth-place in Serie A, failing to qualify for any European competition.
+At the end of the season, Milan decided not to keep him beyond the loan, and he returned to Chelsea at the end of the season.

 Al-Nassr

-On 29 July 2025, Félix signed for Saudi Pro League club Al-Nassr for a initial fee of £26.2 million.
+On 29 July 2025, Félix signed for Saudi Pro League club Al-Nassr for an initial fee of £26.2 million.
 The next month on 19 August, he made his debut for the club at the 2025 Saudi Super Cup and scored his first goal for them in a 2–1 victory over Al-Ittihad.
 On 29 August, Félix made his league debut against Al-Taawoun and scored a hat-trick in a 5–0 win.
+He finished his debut season with 20 goals and 13 assists, playing a key role in the club's Saudi Pro League title triumph.
+He was ultimately named the Saudi Pro League Player of the Season.